 Return to the camp before lunch and then go out on an afternoon walk or game drive, depending on your preference.
 Then spend one more night under the stars, listening to the sounds of the bush, before returning back to Jongomero Camp the following morning.

 Doing a walking safari from Jongomero is highly recommended by the Expert Africa team.
 However it is not for everyone, so please give us a call if you are considering it.

-Ideal length of stay
+- Ideal length of stay

 - It is a two hour flight from Dar es Salaam, with the airstrip just 10 minutes from Jongomero Camp.
 Transfers are included from Jongomero airstrip to camp.

 Food & drink

 - Attitude towards children

 Health & safety

 - Malarial protection recommended

 - The managers and a few of the staff at Jongomero are first-aid trained and there is a first-aid kit on site.
 For serious emergencies the camp can use the flying-doctor service.

 - High Risk

 - You will always be escorted by an askari (guard), as a precaution against wildlife.
 As Jongomero is so remote there is no risk of theft.

 - Not Possible

 - The camp prefers guests to use cash (dollars, pounds and euros) to settle bills.
 However, they will accept Visa and MasterCard as well as travellers’ cheques – though will add a 5% charge.
 Amex is not accepted.